Review unit on loan from LG.

 Adobe Premiere Pro

 Exporting a 5min 4K video with no effects using with H265 took 2min 40s.
 If you want to use LG Gram as a video editing laptop, you can, at least with the Intel i7 model.
+Exporting videos is alright but video editing process will have drop frames with 1080P footage unless proxies are used.

 Note my reflection on the glossy display.